 Last but not least, the new government has demonstrated its strong commitment to Canadian leadership in global action on climate change - including new climate finance.
-However, the government has not yet made it clear whether the \$2.65 bn recently committed for climate finance will be new and additional funding, or if it will be drawn from the existing IAE.
-In line with Canada's international commitments to effective development cooperation, the allocation of climate finance should be assessed in relation to the principles for effective development cooperation (country ownership, inclusive partnerships, focus on results, and transparency and accountability).
+However, the government has not yet made it clear whether the \$2.65 bn committed for climate finance will be new and additional funding, or if it will be drawn from the existing IAE.
+In line with Canada's international commitments, the allocation of climate finance should be assessed in relation to the principles for effective development cooperation (country ownership, inclusive partnerships, focus on results, and transparency and accountability).

-9. Budget 2016 should clarify that the government's climate financing initiatives will be new and additional to the existing aid budget.
+8. Budget 2017 should clarify that the government's climate financing initiatives will be new and additional to the existing development cooperation budget.
 The government's commitment to funding action on climate change is welcome and needed.
 It should not come at the expense of existing and expanded investments in global poverty eradication funded through the International Assistance Envelope.
-Budget 2016 should make it clear that this is not the case.
+Budget 2017 should make it clear that this is not the case.